Hope Hicks breaks down as she testifies about Michael Cohen at Trump hush money trial

 Ms Hicks – the first major figure within Mr Trump’s orbit to testify in the trial, which concluded its second week of testimony on Friday – turned her face away from the court and dabbed her eyes with a tissue as she began to cry.
 Microphones on the witness stand picked up the sounds of quiet sobs.

-Moments earlier, she said that Mr Trump had told her that his former attorney Michael Cohen “felt like it was his job to project him.”
+Moments earlier, she said that Mr Trump had told her that his former attorney Michael Cohen “felt like it was his job to protect him.”

 Cohen wired Stormy Daniels $130,000 weeks before Election Day in 2016, and a series of reimbursement payments from Mr Trump in the months that followed are now at the center of a criminal case against the former president.